python/cpython/Doc/library/marshal.rst

 Not all Python object types are supported; in general, only objects whose value is independent from a particular invocation of Python can be written and read by this module.
-The following types are supported: ``None``, integers, long integers, floating point numbers, strings, Unicode objects, tuples, lists, dictionaries, and code objects, where it should be understood that tuples, lists and dictionaries are only supported as long as the values contained therein are themselves supported; and recursive lists and dictionaries should not be written
+The following types are supported: ``None``, integers, long integers, floating point numbers, strings, Unicode objects, tuples, lists, sets, dictionaries, and code objects, where it should be understood that tuples, lists and dictionaries are only supported as long as the values contained therein are themselves supported; and recursive lists and dictionaries should not be written